-The weighted average interest rates on all short-term borrowings were 2.3%, 3.4%, and 3.8% during 2010, 2009, and 2008, respectively.
+The weighted average interest rates on all short-term borrowings were 2.2%, 2.3%, and 3.4% during 2011, 2010, and 2009, respectively.

 Northern Utilities enters into asset management agreements under which Northern Utilities releases certain natural gas pipeline and storage assets, resells the natural gas storage inventory to an asset manager and subsequently repurchases the inventory over the course of the natural gas heating season at the same price at which it sold the natural gas inventory to the asset manager.
-There was \$11.7 million and \$10.0 million outstanding at December 31, 2010 and December 31, 2009, respectively, related to these asset management agreements.
-The amount of natural gas inventory released in December 2010, which is payable in January 2011, is \$3.9 million and recorded in Accounts Payable at December 31, 2010.
+There was \$14.9 million and \$11.7 million outstanding at December 31, 2011 and 2010, respectively, related to these asset management agreements.
+The amount of natural gas inventory released in December 2011, which was payable in January 2012, is \$2.5 million and recorded in Accounts Payable at December 31, 2011.
+The amount of natural gas inventory released in December 2010, which was payable in January 2011, is \$3.9 million and recorded in Accounts Payable at December 31, 2010.